Estimated reading time: 4 minutes

 7. Empower Your Team

-All of the above require astute listening skills and a great work intuition.
-Some leaders naturally possess these qualities, and others will develop them over time.
+All of the above require astute listening skills and excellent work intuition.
+Some leaders naturally possess these qualities, and others develop them over time.

 As long as you’re aware of the bigger picture and the small details simultaneously, you’ll find that becoming a great leader is something of a natural process.

 How Can You Become a Better Leader?